Coutchman, Texas

-Coutchman was settled around 1850 and named after local landowner William Coutchman.
-It had a peak population of about 300 people.
-Coutchman had a post office from January 1894 to February 1905, at which time post was directed to the post office in Wortham.
-In the 1910 census Coutchman was listed as having a population of 100 people.
+Coutchman was settled circa 1850 and named after local landowner William Coutchman.
+It had a peak population of approximately 300 people.
+Coutchman had a post office from January 1894 to February 1905, when post was moved to the post office in Wortham.
+In the 1910 census, Coutchman was listed as having a population of 100 people.
 By 1980 there was no listing.
 The area ceased to have an identity as a separate community later in the 20th century.

 Coutchman is best known as the birthplace of blues great Blind Lemon Jefferson.